GSA/piv-guides/_userguides/02_digital_signing_ofr.md

 description: This guide will walk you through the Office of the Federal Register's procedures for digitally signing a Microsoft Word document with invisible digital signatures using your PIV credential or similar digital certificate.
 ---

-# Instructions for Digitally Signing Documents for Submission to the Office of the Federal Register (OFR)
+## Instructions for Digitally Signing Documents for Submission<br>to the Office of the Federal Register (OFR)

 The digital signatory of a document MUST be the same person whose name is typed in the signature block.
 The names must match exactly or meet the accepted standards listed in the Office of the Federal Register's _Document Drafting Handbook_ (DDH), Ch.
 1. To verify the name as applied to the digital certificate, follow the instructions below in the [View Signature Certificate in Word](#view-signature-certificate-in-word) section.